IntegratedAlarmSystem-Group/integration-tools/docs/INSTALL_GUIDE.md

 docker-compose -f docker-compose-ias-run.yml down
 ```

-If it fails do the following until it works :)
+If the deployment fails do the following until it works :)
 ```
 docker-compose -f docker-compose-ias-run down